-Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 3 listings have come on the market, which means listings are probably leasing quickly.
+In the last 90 days, 3 listings have been listed, which means new availabilities might be going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 167% of the office spaces in the Northwest Bellevue are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,410 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this area were built in 1981 and are Class A.
+Even though the median size is 4,480 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are close to 2 stories.
+Most buildings in this market were built in 1981 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this area.
-Most of the residents of Northwest Bellevue work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Public administration is the dominant industry in this region.
+Most of the folk of Northwest Bellevue work from home.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.